es-ude/ElasticNodeMiddleware/README.md

 ## Future Work

-As mentioned above the Elastic Node is described in detail in the paper [The Elastic Node: An Experimental Platform for Hardware Accelerator Research in the Internet of Things](https://ieeexplore.ieee.org/document/8831207).
+As mentioned above the elasticnode is described in detail in the paper [The Elastic Node: An Experimental Platform for Hardware Accelerator Research in the Internet of Things](https://ieeexplore.ieee.org/document/8831207).
 By comparing our implemented features with the features of the paper, we detect some features that are not integrated in our basic version yet.
 We list them in the following:
 - Monitoring: We do not have include the monitoring of the current usage yet.
 The monitoring includes measuring the energy/power consumption.
-- Flash: We do not include the code for using the flash memory of the MCU (only of the Fpga).
+- Flash: We do not include the code for using the flash memory of the MCU (only of the FPGA).
 The flash memory is for additional data storage.
 - Stub/Skeleton Generation: We do not have generation of the abstraction interface on the MCU (Stub) as well as on the FPGA (Skeleton) in this basic code.